Rachus/SDS200A/readme.md

 # SDS 200A

-Here you can find remains of an attempt of trying to reverse engineer the Softscope SDS 200A oscilloscope.
-This repository consists of a driver which is far from being finished, the tools we used to understand the usb transfers, and a documentation about what we already have or have not found out.
+Here you can find an attempt of trying to reverse engineer the Softscope SDS 200A oscilloscope for Linux.
+This repository consists a first version of a driver, the tools we used to understand the usb transfers, and a documentation about what we already have or have not found out.

+The driver already supports the following features:

+* Reset the device
+* Read eeprom data
+* Set relays
+* Set voltage offsets
+* Set tigger offsets
+* Acquire data

 ## Driver

 An incomplete driver implementation can be found in the lib directory.
 The source code should be documented very well.
 It can be used under the terms of the [GPL](https://www.gnu.org/copyleft/gpl.html).
 Additionally you can find a [small documentation](lib/readme.md) here.

 ## Documentation